softwaremill/supler/docs/first.rst

     });
   });

-Here we are creating a ``SuplerForm`` instance which as the first arguments requires the HTML element where the form should be rendered, and as the second options, which we'll be using shortly.
+Here we are creating a ``Supler.Form`` instance which as the first arguments requires the HTML element where the form should be rendered, and as the second options, which we'll be using shortly.
 Then, when the document is ready, we are calling the endpoint to get the JSON form description, and we render the results.
 This will display a 4-field & 1-button form to the user.